Bias and Division in the Free World: New Examples of freely infinitely divisible Distributions

-Proposition \ref{prop.finite.rho} shows that for every law $\mathcal{L}(Y)$, every $m \in \mathbb{R}$ and every $\sigma^2 \in (0,\infty)$ that there exists an infinitely divisible $X$ with whose $R$-transform and Voiculescu transform are given by \eqref{eq:R.LK.2moments} (i.e.\ the free L\'evy--Khintchine formula).
-Our main Theorem \ref{main theorem 2} gives an equivalent characterization in terms of the free zero bias, \eqref{eq:free.Schmock}, which is an equation only involving (reciprocal) Cauchy transforms.
-This allows us to fairly easily produce new examples of freely infinitely divisible random variables $X$ by choosing any $Y$ (and $m$ and $\sigma^2$) and using \eqref{eq:free.Schmock} to derive an equation for the corresponding Cauchy transform $G_X$.
-In practice, this equation can often be solved explicitly.

-In general, the contribution of the mean is simply a shift.
-Indeed, from the definition \eqref{eq:def.mean.m.fzb} of the free zero bias, \eqref{eq:free.Schmock} says
+Proposition \ref{prop.any.V.will.do} shows that for every law $\mathcal{L}(V_0)$, every $m \in \mathbb{R}$ and every $\sigma^2 \in (0,\infty)$ there exists a freely infinitely divisible $X$ with whose Voiculescu transform is given by \eqref{eq:LK0} (i.e.\ the free L\'evy--Khintchine formula).
+Our main Theorem \ref{main theorem 2} gives an equivalent characterization in terms of the free zero bias, \eqref{eq:free.Schmock}.
+Indeed, from the definition \eqref{eq:def.mean.m.fzb} of the free zero bias, noting that the contribution of the mean is simply a translation of the measure, \eqref{eq:free.Schmock} yields